– properties and uses

 in a solution made from

-fermented sugar cane, can be concentrated by fractional distillation.
+fermented sugar cane or sugar beet, can be concentrated by fractional distillation.

-- In Brazil it is blended with petrol to give an alternative motor
+- In Brazil ethanol is blended with petrol to give an alternative motor

-vehicle fuel (gasohol) i.e. an example of a bio–fuel.
+vehicle fuel (gasohol) i.e. an example of a biofuel.
+See also 9b.

 - C2H5OH(l) +